 The market conditions for paper are extremely competitive with supply from new capacities outstripping demand.
 Whilst there had been a steep increase in raw material and fuel prices due to a steep depreciation in the rupee, it is extremely difficult to push through an increase in selling prices due to demand-supply situation in the paper market.
 The bright spot in the horizon is the internal demand from the Printing & Packaging Division, which is seeing an encouraging response from box consuming Brand owners.
 The combination of high inflation, poor growth in demand and a capacity overhang will ensure that capacity in this segment remains flat in the near term.
 Your management however perceives an opportunity for growth by enhancing its box manufacturing capacity with a new plant at another location.
 Various site options are under evaluation.
 An increase in paper making capacity through brown-field improvements to support the higher conversion capacity planned is seen as the way forward.

-Overall Turnover and operating profit is expected to be lower, mainly due to loss of production at the paper plant due to labour strike.
-It is hoped that operating levels will be higher in the other quarters with higher output at both the plants.
+Overall Turnover and operating profit is expected to be higher in the current year, as against loss of production at the paper plant due to labour strike in Q1 of last year.